ys7yoo/PiTutorial/README.md

         * Version:September 2017, Release date:2017-09-07, Kernel version:4.9
     * Insert the micro SD card to the slot in the back.
         ![image of heat sinks](images/sd-card.jpg)
     * Connect the power, monitor (through HDMI), keyboard (through USB) to your RPI.
-Then, you will see many booting logs on your screen.
+Then, you will see four raspberries and many booting logs on your screen.
         ![image of heat sinks](images/booting.jpg)
     * Log in with default id/pw
         * id: pi